The following titles are required for the Family Herbalist program:

 “The Healing Power of Garlic”

 This is the most complete work on garlic I have seen.
-Looks at this plant from the Chinese, Ayurvedic and Western scientific perspectives with a lengthy bibliography for the research oriented.
+It looks at this plant from the Chinese, Ayurvedic and Western scientific perspectives with a lengthy bibliography for the research oriented reader.

 “The Healing Power of Echinacea and Goldenseal”